... a complete InfiniBand-over-distance solution for HPC and enterprise applications.

 High Speed but Limited Reach?

 The Single Data Rate (SDR) serial connection's signaling rate is 2.5Gbit/s in each direction per connection.
 Double DR (DDR) is 5Gbit/s and Quad DR (QDR) is 10Gbit/s.
 Until now, mass adoption of InfiniBand has been restricted due to its inability to transport native traffic over large distances.
 Traditionally, InfiniBand copper cables have only been able to transport data across small distances, stretching less than 20m.
-To extend InfiniBand’s reach, network staff have used gateways.
-Yet, this is not an ideal solution, as it can lead to the loss of important InfiniBand features, an increase of latency times and ultimately a degradation in performance.
+To extend InfiniBand’s reach, network staff have traditionally used gateways.
+Yet this is not an ideal solution, as it can lead to the loss of important InfiniBand features, an increase of latency times and ultimately a degradation in performance.